 - Always wash and dry hands and clean surfaces after contact with raw poultry

-- Defrost poultry in the fridge or microwave in a container which prevents juices dripping onto other food
+- Defrost poultry in the fridge or microwave in a container which prevents juices from dripping onto other food

 - Make sure the raw poultry juices do not contaminate other food, especially food like desserts or salads that won't be cooked again

 - Always use clean plates and utensils and wash and dry thoroughly between using for raw and cooked poultry.
-Never placed cooked food back on the same plate or cutting board that previously held raw poultry
+Never place cooked food back on the same plate or cutting board that previously held raw poultry

 - Cook any poultry meat to 75C using a meat thermometer in the thickest part or until the juices run clear and are no longer pink.
 Make sure frozen poultry is defrosted right through to the centre before cooking